Right-wing terrorism: Additional reports

 A 2019 report stated that 50 people in the United States were killed in murders which were committed by domestic extremists (the murders included ideologically and non-ideologically motivated homicides) during the previous year.
 Of these killings, 78% of them were perpetrated by white supremacists, 16% of them were perpetrated by anti-government extremists, 4% of them were perpetrated by "incel" extremists, and 2% of them were perpetrated by domestic Islamist extremists.
 Over the broader 2009 to 2018 time period, a total of 313 people were killed by right-wing extremists in the United States (the crimes included ideologically and non-ideologically motivated homicides), of those homicides, 76% of them were committed by white supremacists, 19% of them were committed by anti-government extremists (including those extremists who were affiliated with the militia, "sovereign citizen", tax protester, and "Patriot" movements), 3% of them were committed by "incel" extremists, 1% of them were committed by anti-abortion extremists, and 1% of them were committed by other right-wing extremists.

-Soon after the assassination of Charlie Kirk, U.S. President Trump claimed that "the radicals on the left are the problem" with political violence.
+Soon after the 2025 assassination of Charlie Kirk, U.S. President Trump claimed that "the radicals on the left are the problem" with political violence.
 Opinion editors, as well as both far-right commentators and Trump critics, have compared Charlie Kirk's killing to the Reichstag fire—the 1933 arson of the German parliament building that Hitler used as a pretext to suspend civil liberties and prosecute political opposition—some calling Kirk's killing Trump's "Reichstag fire moment".
 How Democracies Die author, professor Steven Levitsky, said that exploiting Charlie Kirk's killing to justify unleashing attacks on critics is "page one of the authoritarian playbook".

+After Kirk's assassination, CSIS reported that far-left terrorist attacks and plots outnumbered far-right attacks and plots in 2025 for the first time in more than 30 years.
+CSIS also noted a sharp decline in overall attacks and plots orchestrated by right-wing perpetrators in recent years, with only one incident recorded in all of 2025, that being the assassinations of Melissa Hortman and her husband.

 As of 2023, according to New America's tally, 133 people have been killed in right-wing extremist terrorist attacks since 9/11.
 The incidents which caused deaths were the following: